Maximilian-Pichler/BDPi/README.md

 - open the `hosts.ini` file and put the IP-Adress of your RPi in the second line.
 - if you use additional storage, add the UUID and the Format-Type of your drive here too, otherwise leave these strings empty.
 - execute `ansible-playbook playbook.yml` from the BDPi-Repository folder on your control machine.
 - get something to drink...or eat.
-This will take a while.
+This will take a while.*
+    - *The time it takes to run the playbook heavily depends on your boot drive.
+A USB 3.0 stick is the preferred choice and reduces the time needed to approx. 45min*

 ## Have Fun
 Once the installation is finished, the services are listening on the following ports: